This allergy free ice cream recipe is dairy free, soy free, egg free, wheat/gluten free, peanut free, and tree nut free and is creamy and delicious.

 Marshmallows have gelatin in them and this works as a stabilizer, too.
 Some gourmet marshmallows are made with egg white so be sure you choose one that is "safe" for you.
 Marshmallows also add some additional sugar and add to the sweet flavor of this ice cream.

 Ice cream happens to be one of my favorite foods!
 When we started eating dairy free, it didn't take me long to invest in an ice cream maker so I could make my own dairy free ice cream!

-The mixing bowl must be frozen for at least 15 hours prior to making the ice cream in order to freeze the inner water-filled compartment.
-I just store mine in our deep freeze wrapped in a plastic bag so it’s always ready.
+You will need to freeze the mixing bowl for at least 15 hours prior to making the ice cream in order to freeze the inner water-filled compartment.
+I just store mine in our deep freeze wrapped in a plastic bag so it's always ready.

 The batter will be very thick.
 This helps to minimize ice crystals from forming which helps prevent the ice cream from having an "icy" texture.